-Last quarter Autodesk reported revenues of $1.17 billion, up 18.2% year on year, beating analyst revenue expectations by 2.06%.
-It was a mixed quarter for the company, with a decent beat of analyst estimates but a full year guidance missing analysts' expectations.
+Last quarter Autodesk reported revenues of $1.27 billion, up 8.46% year on year, in line with analyst expectations.
+It was a weak quarter for the company, with underwhelming revenue guidance for the next quarter and a decline in its gross margin.

 Is Autodesk buy or sell heading into the earnings?
 Read our full analysis here, it's free.

-This quarter analysts are expecting Autodesk's revenue to grow 15.5% year on year to $1.22 billion, in line with the 16% year-over-year increase in revenue the company had recorded in the same quarter last year.
-Adjusted earnings are expected to come in at $1.57 per share.
+This quarter analysts are expecting Autodesk's revenue to grow 6.75% year on year to $1.32 billion, slowing down from the 16.7% year-over-year increase in revenue the company had recorded in the same quarter last year.
+Adjusted earnings are expected to come in at $1.73 per share.

-Looking at Autodesk's peers in the vertical software segment, some of them have already reported Q2 earnings results, giving us a hint of what we can expect.
-Unity delivered top-line growth of 8.58% year on year, missing analyst estimates by 0.67% and Toast reported revenues up 58.9% year on year, exceeding estimates by 4.22%.
-Unity traded down 2.67% on the results, and Toast was up 10.6%.
-Read our full analysis of Unity's results here and Toast's results here.
+Looking at Autodesk's peers in the design software segment, some of them have already reported Q2 earnings results, giving us a hint of what we can expect.
+Matterport delivered top-line growth of 38.9% year on year, beating analyst estimates by 0.76% and Procore Technologies reported revenues up 32.7% year on year, exceeding estimates by 4.84%.
+Matterport traded flat on the results, Procore Technologies was up 2.%.

-There has been positive sentiment among investors in the software segment, with the stocks up on average 4.62% over the last month.
-Autodesk is up 11.8% during the same time, and is heading into the earnings with analyst price target of $253, compared to share price of $218.86.
+Triggered by the Federal Reserve's hawkish stance on interest rates, shares of technology companies have been facing sell-off since 2022 and while some of the design software stocks have fared somewhat better, they have not been spared, with share price declining 6.39% over the last month.
+Autodesk is down 3.58% during the same time, and is heading into the earnings with analyst price target of $231.8, compared to share price of $203.0.

 One way to find opportunities in the market is to watch for generational shifts in the economy.
 Almost every company is slowly finding itself becoming a technology company and facing cybersecurity risks and as a result, the demand for cloud-native cybersecurity is skyrocketing.
 This company is leading a massive technological shift in the industry and with revenue growth of 70% year on year and best-in-class SaaS metrics it should definitely be on your radar.